Print This Bible Study

 1) From Moses to John

 Israel’s history, in one respect, can be traced back to God’s statement to Satan at the time of man’s fall (Genesis 3:15).
-The Seed of the woman was a reference to “Christ,” Whom Israel, 4,000 years later, brought forth.
+The Seed of the woman was a reference to “Christ,” whom Israel, 4,000 years later, brought forth.

 The nation’s history, in another respect, can be traced back to Noah’s words concerning Shem (Genesis 9:26).
 Of Noah’s three sons — from whom the entire human race descended — Shem alone was revealed to have a God.
-And so it is with the descendants of Shem, the nation of Israel (Ephesians 2:12, 13).
+And so it is with the descendants of Shem through Abraham, Isaac, and Jacob (Ephesians 2:12, 13).

-Then, the nation’s history, in another respect, can be traced back to God’s command and promise to Abraham (Genesis 12:1-3).
+Then, in the preceding respect, the nation’s history can be traced back to God’s command and promise to Abraham (Genesis 12:1-3).
 Abraham was the one called out of Ur to be the channel through whom the nation of Israel and the Messiah would come.
 And it was through Israel, the nation bringing forth the Messiah, that God promised to bless all the nations of the earth (Genesis 12:3; John 8:37; Galatians 3:16).

 And the nation’s history, in still another respect, can be traced back to God’s actions as they pertained to Jacob (Isaiah 43:1-10).
-It was in the person of Jacob that God performed a creative act, setting his lineal descendants forth as separate and distinct from all the surrounding nations.
+It was in the person of Jacob that God performed a special creative act, setting his lineal descendants forth as separate and distinct from all the surrounding nations.

 But the beginning of the nation in relation to the theocracy was not seen until Moses’ day (Exodus 12:2).
-It was only during Moses’ day that God began to deal with Israel, on a national basis, in relation to the theocracy, as it pertained to sonship and the rights of primogeniture (cf. Exodus 4:22, 23; 19:5, 6).
+It was only during Moses’ day that God began to deal with Israel, on a national basis, in relation to the theocracy, as it pertained to sonship and the rights of primogeniture (cf. Exodus 4:22, 23; 19:5, 6; 40:34-38).

 A nation was born the night of the Passover in the land of Egypt.
 Death had occurred through sacrificial lambs, blood had been applied (showing a substitutionary death), and the Lord had passed over those households where the blood had been applied.
 Burial then occurred in the Red Sea, and the nation subsequently stood on the eastern banks of the sea in resurrection power.

-The Passover, in this respect, marked the “beginning of months” for the nation of Israel (Exodus 12:2ff).
+The Passover, in this respect, marked “the beginning of months” for the nation of Israel (Exodus 12:2ff).

 And Israel under Moses, having left Egypt (a type of the world in Scripture), was to ultimately dwell in the land covenanted to Abraham, Isaac, and Jacob, within a theocracy.
 God Himself was to rule in the midst of His people, and this rule was to extend throughout the entire earth, with all the nations of the earth being blessed because of and through Israel.